 Our Family's Verdict

-From one gluten-free baker to another, I would strongly recommend purchasing the Hamilton Beach 29885 Artisan Bread Maker.
+From one gluten-free baker to another, I would strongly recommend purchasing the Hamilton Beach Dough and Bread Maker.
 I'm extremely pleased with our decision.

 If you make bread at home, whether gluten-free or traditional, this bread maker is worth every cent.
 Yes, it's around three times more expensive than other bread machines, but the quality of the bread is phenomenal.
 We've gone from spending three hours per week baking bread to just five minutes, and we've been more than satisfied with its ability to handle gluten-free baking.